-Native of Boston, Massachusetts, born in 1942.
-Bloomberg received his MBA from Harvard Business School.
-In 1966, Bloomberg started his career as a Trader at Salomon Brothers, an investment bank which is now a part of Citigroup.
+Bloomberg is a native of Boston, Massachusetts who was born in 1942.
+He graduated with a Bachelor's degree in electrical engineering from Johns Hopkins University in 1964, and received his MBA from Harvard Business School in 1966.
+Upon graduation, he started his career as a trader at Salomon Brothers, an investment bank which is now a part of Citigroup.
 By 1972, he became a Partner at Salomon Brothers, heading equity trading and systems development.
-In 1981, Salomon Brothers was acquired by Phibro Corporation and Bloomberg was dismissed with a $10 million severance pay.
-He invested the money to start his own firm, Innovative Market Systems, which sells ...Contact us to see more Biography
+In 1981, Salomon Brothers was acquired by Phibro Corporation, and Bloomberg ...Contact us to see more Biography

 - Institution Name:

 - Johns Hopkins University

 - Education Type:

 - End Date:

 In 2011, Bloomberg commented on the arrest of Occupy Wall Street protesters at Zuccotti Park, "an unfortunate minority of Occupy Wall Street protesters had made conditions at the movement's encampment at Zuccotti Park intolerable, and that the city was required to evict protesters for their own health and safety."
 Protesters were told they could return after the park was clean but without sleeping bags, tents or tarps.Contact us to see more Interesting Facts

 Description: Reportedly made investments in New York art and cultural organizations.
 Had served as an Ex-Officio Trustee at the Metropolitan Museum of Art.

 Kind of Interests, Passion and Hobbies: Animals - Fish